-While the RDS-WHOIS2 Review Team considers Recommendation 10 as fully implemented, it notes that the failure of the PPSAI IRT to complete its work in a timely manner may result in a delay or potentially even a frustration of the completion of a policy as envisioned by the WHOIS1 Review Team.
+While the RDS-WHOIS2 Review Team considers Recommendation 10 as fully implemented, it notes that the failure of the PPSAI IRT to complete its work in a timely manner may result in a delay of the completion of a policy as envisioned by the WHOIS1 Review Team.
 The RDS-WHOIS2 Review Team therefore proposes the following recommendation, which would become obsolete once the IRT completes its work.

 The Board should monitor the implementation of the PPSAI.
-In the event that the PPSAI policy does not become operational by 31 December 2019, the ICANN Board should propose an amendment to the RAA that Privacy/Proxy providers affiliated with registrars shall verify and validate underlying customer information provided to them in the same way as registrars are required to verify and validate other registration data.
+If the PPSAI policy does not become operational by 31 December 2019, the ICANN Board should ensure an amendment to the 2013 RAA (or successor documents) is proposed that ensures that the underlying registration data of domain name registrations using Privacy/Proxy providers affiliated with registrars shall be verified and validated in application of the verification and validation requirements under the RAA unless such verification or validation has already occurred at the registrar level for such domain name registrations.

-The PPSAI PDP recommendations are expected to ensure the verification and validation requirements are expanded to also encompass the underlying registration details of privacy and proxy service providers.
-It is understood from review by the RDS-WHOIS2 Review Team of existing registrar practices that registrars often already include such processes even though there is no such requirement but this is not known to be a standard practice employed by all accredited registrars.
+The PPSAI PDP recommendations are expected to ensure that verification and validation requirements are expanded to also encompass the underlying registration details of privacy and proxy service providers.
+Due to the absence of an accreditation system for Privacy/Proxy service providers, all inaccurate tickets generated by WHOIS ARS project relating to known Privacy/Proxy service were closed before 1st Notice.
+The RDS-WHOIS2 Review Team understands from existing registrar practices that registrars often already include such processes even though there is no such requirement but this is not known to be a standard practice employed by all accredited registrars.

-In case the IRT does not result in policy, the policy loophole to the verification and validation of registration data would remain for registrations through such registrars that do not act in this manner and while ICANN would have no ability to enforce any such ability against non-affiliated, non-accredited providers, the addition of such a requirement to the RAA could eliminate this issue for a large number of services.
+In case the IRT does not result in implemented policy, the policy loophole to the verification and validation of registration data would remain for registrations through such registrars that do not act in this manner.
+While ICANN would have no ability to take enforcement action against non-affiliated, non-accredited providers, the addition of such a requirement to the RAA could eliminate this issue for a large number of services.
+This recommendation is not intended to require duplicate verification or validation for the same domain name registrations, but only to ensure that the current requirement incumbent on registrars under the RAA cannot be circumvented by use of an affiliated privacy / proxy service provider.

 Ensure better data quality and contactability of the underlying contact owner for registrations using privacy services.
-Would require amending the RAA.
+This would require amending the RAA.